kaizer1v/kaizer1v.github.io/_drafts/principles.md

 When we refuse to accept ownership of our mistakes, we’ve warped the feedback loop we rely on to make better decisions in the future.
 If we are the common denominators in all the problems that vex us, but we fail to understand that, nothing will ever change.

 [Farnam Street Principles](https://fs.blog/principles/)

+**Fun Learning**
+Make anything that you are doing into fun.
+If your are learning or working on mini-project, convert it into fun, like a 2 day hackathon, or team game.
+  - Jot down all ideas and convert it into a team game.